dapperlabs/nba-smart-contracts/README.md

  1. Start the emulator with the `Run emulator` vscode command.
  2. Open the `topshot.cdc` file.
 Feel free to read as much as you want to familiarize yourself with the contract
- 3. The TopShot smart contract implements the NFT interface in `nft.cdc`, so you need to open that first and click the `deploy contract to account` button that appears above the `Tokens` contract.
-This will deploy the interface definition to account 1.
+ 3. The Marketplace smart contract implements the fungible token interface in `fungible-token.cdc`, so you need to open that first and click the `deploy contract to account` button that appears above the `Tokens` contract.
+This will deploy the interface definition and contract to account 1.
  4. Run the `switch account` command from the vscode comman palette.
 Switch to account 2.
  5. In `topshot.cdc`, click the `deploy contract to account` button that appears over the